 - Modify Pardot Forms to correctly capture the UTM values

-- Create a Process Builder in Salesforce
+- Create a Flow in Salesforce

 Let’s go through each step

 NOTE: For steps 1 and 4 you will have to liaise with your Salesforce Admin.
-Even if you have the ability to create fields and Process Builders in Salesforce, discuss with the appropriate teams what you plan to do, why and how, in case there are special considerations with your Salesforce org.
+Even if you have the ability to create fields and Flow in Salesforce, discuss with the appropriate teams what you plan to do, why and how, in case there are special considerations with your Salesforce org.

 Step 1: Set up custom Salesforce fields on the Lead, Contact and Campaign Member objects